 Myomectomy is a procedure to remove uterine fibroids, which are noncancerous growths that can lead to problems in the uterus while leaving the uterus intact.
 In some cases, hormone therapies can be used to shrink the fibroids, which allows a minimally invasive surgical procedure.
+Looking for professional Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the most reputed company that leading the pride.

 • Heavy menstrual bleeding